GitHub Copilot Metrics Viewer

 - `http://localhost:3000/orgs/mocked-org?mock=true`

 The `NUXT_PUBLIC_SCOPE` environment variable in the `.env` file determines the default scope of the API calls made by the application.
-It can be set to 'enterprise', 'organization' or 'team'.
+It can be set to 'enterprise', 'organization', 'team-organization' or 'team-enterprise'.

 - If set to 'enterprise', the application will target API calls to the GitHub Enterprise account defined in the `NUXT_PUBLIC_GITHUB_ENT` variable.